Desmond Tan (politician): Early life and education

 Tan grew up with his three siblings living in a three-room HDB flat in Bukit Ho Swee where his father worked as a taxi driver while his mother takes up odd jobs.

 Tan attended Queenstown Secondary Technical School and Raffles Junior College before graduating from the University of Manchester with a Bachelor of Engineering degree with honours in aeronautical engineering in 1994 under the Singapore Armed Forces Merit Scholarship.
 He also completed a master's degree in defence strategic studies at King's College London in 2000 and a Master of Business Administration at Nanyang Technological University.

 Career

 Military career

-Tan started his career in the Singapore Armed Forces and spent 28 years in the military before rising to the rank of Brigadier-General.
-During his service, he held various appointments, including Chief of Staff – General Staff, Director of Joint Operations, Chief Guards Officer, and Director of Public Affairs.
+Tan started his career in the Singapore Armed Forces and spent 28 years in the military rising to the rank of Brigadier-General.
+He held various appointments, including Chief of Staff – General Staff, Director of Joint Operations, Chief Guards Officer, and Director of Public Affairs.
 He was also Chairman of the NDP 2012 Executive Committee, and had participated in the International Security Assistance Force in Afghanistan as Singapore's contingent commander.
 He received the SAF Overseas Medal (Enhanced) and NATO (ISAF) Medal.